Bryce Canyon Glamping or Conestoga Wagon Camping?

 Me: We’re going to stay in a covered wagon.

 Kids: What did you just say?

-Me: Glamping in Utah.
+Me: Glamping in Bryce Canyon.
 In a covered wagon (or technically a conestoga wagon).

 Me: Just trust me.
 It will either be your favorite night of the trip…or you’ll hate it.
 Either way, you’ll remember it!